-The College of Pharmacy and Pharmaceutical Sciences adheres to all of The University of Toledo policies and procedures.
+The CPPS adheres to all of The University of Toledo policies and procedures.
 Please refer to the UT Policy web site for additional information on academic and conduct policies governing all students enrolled at the University.
-In any case in which University, college and/or departmental policies conflict, the most stringent policy applies, unless waived by the college, Students should consult with the college for a complete listing of all policies and procedures specifically related to the College of Pharmacy and Pharmaceutical Sciences.
+In any case in which University, college and/or departmental policies conflict, the most stringent policy applies, unless waived by the college.
+Students should consult with the college for a complete listing of all policies and procedures specifically related to the CPPS.